Derby Winter Promise

 Furthermore, there will also be money provided for existing charitable organisations that work to support struggling and vulnerable households.
 Funds for these organisations, as well as the co-ordination of the HAF provision, will again be co-ordinated by Community Action Derby.

 The HAF providers will offer activities and a meal across four days during the two-week break and activities range from music, art, sport, baking and crafts.
-A full list of providers and sign-up details for parents and carers can be found on the Derby Winter Promise page.
+A full list of providers and sign-up details for parents and carers can be found on the Derby Holiday Activity and Food Programme page.

 Speaking about the Summer Promise: